SAP/abap-atc-cr-cv-s4hc/README.md

 ## Cloudification API Viewer

-NEW NEW NEW
+*NEW NEW NEW*
-Cloudufucation Viewer will display now the number of APIs behind the repository name.
+Cloudification Viewer will display now the number of APIs behind the repository name.

 [S/4HANA Cloud Public Edition](https://sap.github.io/abap-atc-cr-cv-s4hc/)